Give Me Light and I Shall Dominate

 With a little bit of dedication, hard work, and belief in oneself, we can do anything.

-Why I’m so prolific
+Why I’m So Prolific

 I’ve never visited a location without coming home with something powerful or compelling from my photography.
 I’ve always had the ability to embrace chaos and impose order on it.
 I believe that I am a prolific photographer with a natural talent that I have been blessed with.
 Sure, I started off early in high school, learned the basics using film, and developed my technical skills, but since I hit the ground running, I’ve always created successful work.
 This isn’t just an ego stroke—or maybe it is.
 However, I know that my prolific nature as a photographer is due to my insatiable lust for life.

-You see, I believe that a photographer is merely responsible for being curious.
 We are responsible for going out into the world without preconceived notions, with an open mind and heart, and finding ourselves on the front lines of life.
 I am a very curious person, filled with courage, and this dedication to exploration has led me to great success over the years because of that.
 It has nothing to do with technical ability or how well you can put together a composition; photography is all about your curiosity, courage, and lust for life.
 I’ve become so prolific as a photographer through my dedication to embracing chaos and positioning myself on the front lines of life.

 I’m confident because I know that I know nothing.
 While I am confident in my abilities as an artist and photographer, I still like to consider myself an amateur, a child, always eager, open, and prepared to learn.
 I believe with each new day, life, the world, the universe—whatever you see and perceive—has something to teach us.
 Perhaps through photography, we engage in a dialogue between you, your body, your brain, the connections between your mind and your eyes, and the things that you find beautiful along the way.